pharmpy/pharmpy/docs/modeling.rst

    model = Model(path / "pheno.mod")

-Covariance can be removed between etas using the function :py:func:`pharmpy.modeling.split_rv_block`.
+Covariance can be removed between etas using the function :py:func:`pharmpy.modeling.split_joint_distribution`.
 If we have the model:

 .. jupyter-execute::